In case of zombie apocalypse, make sure you're in Florida. Sunshine State has 3 cities where survival odds are highest

 MIAMI -- Lawn Love, a national lawncare company with operations in over 120 cities, has issued a new report that lists the best cities for surviving a catastrophic zombie attack -- if it were to ever occur.

-Florida has three cities, including Miami, that are the best place to ride out such an uprising.
+Florida has three cities, including Miami, that better your odds of riding out a fictional uprising.

 The company said the ranking, issued just in time for Halloween, graded four categories when compiling their rankings: vulnerability, hiding locations, available supplies, protection measures (think guns) and mobility.